ernanhughes/cellular-automata-book/chapters/Chapter_8_Developing_Your_Own_CA_Framework.md

 ### Summary

 This chapter demonstrated how to build a modular cellular automata framework, test its components, and use it for practical applications like ecosystem simulation.
 In the next chapter, we’ll explore advanced applications and cutting-edge research in cellular automata.
-Let me know if you’d like additional enhancements!

 -----